Article Processing Fees

 Acknowledgements if necessary (heading; bold, title case, 12 font size) follow after the end of the main text, leaving only one extra line.

 Refer to the authors and year of publication within the text as follows.
 (Yamauchi, 2000); (David and Silva, 2010) and in case of three or more authors (Gordon et al.,2000).
 When two or more references are to be cited together, they should be given in the chronological order (Swano,1990; Yamauchi, 2000).
 All references cited in the text should be presented in the list of REFERENCES as following guide lines.
 References should be indicated in the typescript using the Harvard style referencing giving the author’s name, and year of publication in parentheses.
 If several papers by the same author and from the same year are cited a,b,c, etc. should put after the year of publication.
 Justify.
 Check references against original sources, paying particular attention to correct full article and journal titles, spellings, accents etc, especially in languages other than English.
+Include DOIs for references.
 The references should be listed in full at the end of the paper in the following standard form: